mui/material-ui/docs/src/pages/components/slider/slider-fr.md

 ## Curseurs personnalisés

 Here are some examples of customizing the component.
-You can learn more about this in the [overrides documentation page](/customization/components/).
+Here are some examples of customizing the component.

 {{"demo": "pages/components/slider/CustomizedSlider.js"}}